 Fixed Frame Projector Screens

 While flat frames are more common, Curved Fixed Frame projector screens are growing in popularity, due to the recent push in curved Televisions.
 These curved frames add a flare of style and ambiance to any Home Theater.
-Creating the effect of enveloping the audience with its curved corners, the screen wraps the viewer in a full panaoramic experience.
-The Curved Frame projector screen design enhances the aesthetic appeal while also optimizing light reflectivity towards the audience.
+The curve itself, creates the effect of enveloping the audience with its corners, wrapping the viewer in a full panoramic experience.
+The Curved Frame design however, offers more than just aesthetic appeal, it also optimizes light reflectivity back towards the audience.

 Portable Projector Screens

-Portable screens, like Tripods usually use a pull-up screen on a free tripod stand.
+Tripods usually use a pull-up screen on a free tripod stand.
 Historically popular in schools, because of mobility and relatively little expense, tripods are also widely used in business for traveling presentations.
 Floor Rising projector screens come in Electric and Manual operation.
 Electrically raised or manually pulled from a weighted base/case, floor rising screens make the perfect travel companion and can remain unobtrusive when not in use.
 A terrific alternative to a sometimes bulkier tripod screen the lightweight floor rising projector screen requires almost zero assembly.
-Floor rising screens are also available with carpeted cases, to enhance or match the decor of its location.
-These can be used when it is impossible or impractical to mount the screen to a wall or a ceiling.
+Floor rising screens are even available with carpeted cases, designed to help the case blend in with the decor of its location.

 Projector Screen Paint

-Viewing angle is a measurement of the distance from the center of the screen at which you can still see the same quality image as from the viewing axis.
-For example, some projection screens reflect more light perpendicular to the screen and less light to the sides, making the screen appear much darker (and sometimes colors distorted) if the viewer is not in the "sweet spot" or in the optimal viewing angle of the screen.
+Viewing angle: is a measurement describing the maximum angle from the center of the screen at which you can still see a quality image.
+Some projection screens reflect most of the light perpendicularly to the screen, sending much less to the sides.
+This makes the screen appear much darker and more distorted if the viewers are not in the optimal viewing angle of the screen.
 Unfortunately, high-gain fabrics tend to have a lower viewing angle.